carpentries-incubator/genome-mining/_episodes/02-antismash.md

 teaching: 20
 exercises: 10
 questions:
-- "How can I annotate knwon BGC?"
+- "How can I annotate known BGC?"
 - "Which kind of analysis antiSMASH can perform?"
 - "Which files extension accepts antiSMASH?"
 objectives: